RealFX-Code/uid-gen/readme.md

 ## Installation

-I currently don't have a good way to install this.
+Run the script I made to install UID.

-How I did it:

 ```
-1, Put script somewhere accesible, for me that was "~/div/bin/uid"
-2, Symlink binary to path (E.G. /usr/local/bin)
-3, Run `uid -help` to verify.
+# The script does require superuser, it'll ask for that.
+$ ./install.sh
 ```

 rlfx (c) 2022